12 Badass Revolutionary War Women You’ve Never Heard Of

 The American Revolution was fought on the homefront, which means that women and children were often caught up in the fighting in one way or another.
 It was their war, too.
 Remember Rosie the Riveter?
 She symbolizes the women who worked in the factories and ran the family farms and shops while men were away fighting in WWII.

 And there were many women just like Rosie in the Revolutionary War, too.
 A group of Philadelphia women held the first-ever fundraiser in America; they raised much-needed funds for General George Washington’s Continental Army.
 Less political wives and mothers even pitched in to sew the army’s uniforms.
 But some women felt a stronger call of duty; they are the badass women of the Revolutionary War.
-We begin with a short primer on the art of spycraft in that era.
+We begin with a short primer on the art of spycraft in the era:

 Then there were the spies, scouts and messengers.
 Women were useful in that capacity because they were often considered to be above suspicion.
 Frankly, men of the era usually assumed that women weren’t very bright, which gave them opportunities to listen in on secret meetings.
 They could also use feminine wiles, disguises, and other ruses to carry out their covert actions.
 A few members of Gen. Washington’s Culper Spy Ring, operating out of Long Island, were women.